hrcraddock/plants/opiumpoppy/README.md

        license="public domain"
        region="-248,113,1778,1414">

 However, as opium became entwined with the indulgence and decadence of the fin de siècle, the drug was also increasingly being associated with racist concepts of degeneration.
 In his book [*Degeneration*](https://books.google.co.uk/books?id=9yWihGl1EFUC&newbks=0&pg=PA34) (1895), Max Nordau writes of the impact of addiction to such substances as opium on the development of societies, suggesting that "[a] race which is regularly addicted, even without excess, to narcotics and stimulants in any form (such as […] opium) […] begets degenerate descendants".
 The opium poppy became intertwined with international wars and racialized concerns about harmful addiction, forewarning of the sharp downturn of its reputation in the 20th century.
-Yet the opium poppy continued to be depicted as a flower of beauty, not always directly associated with the drug it produced; Marianne North, a botanical artist whose extensive paintings are displayed in the gallery she built in the Royal Botanic Gardens, Kew, painted the [opium poppy](https://artuk.org/discover/artworks/foliage-flowers-and-seed-vessel-of-the-opium-poppy-87954/search/keyword:marianne-opium--referrer:global-search) with emphasis on a seedpod in the foreground, unscarred and untouched.
 <param ve-entity eid="Q265581" title="fin de siècle">
 <param ve-entity eid="Q472270" title="Max Nordau">
+<param ve-image
+       url="EBC_apparatus.jpg"
+       label="Apparatus for Opium Smoking, from RBG, Kew's Economic Botany Collection" description="Consists of a tray, knife, scrapers, and pots." license="Image used with permission of the Board of Trustees of the Royal Botanic Gardens, Kew" fit="contain">

+Yet the opium poppy continued to be depicted as a flower of beauty, not always directly associated with the drug it produced; Marianne North, a botanical artist whose extensive paintings are displayed in the gallery she built in the Royal Botanic Gardens, Kew, painted the [opium poppy](https://artuk.org/discover/artworks/foliage-flowers-and-seed-vessel-of-the-opium-poppy-87954/search/keyword:marianne-opium--referrer:global-search) with emphasis on a seedpod in the foreground, unscarred and untouched.

 <param ve-entity eid="Q271648" title="Marianne North">
 <param ve-image
        url="MarianneNorth.jpg"